-Councilman Brandon Johnson tests positive for COVID-19, Mayor and others in quarantine
+Councilman Brandon Johnson tests positive for COVID-19, mayor and others in quarantine

 City officials say exposed personnel will not be able to return to City Hall until approximately November 18.

-Council meetings will continue via an online software until Council can meet in person.
+Council meetings will continue via an online software until the council can meet in person.

 City Hall will remain open on a limited basis.
 Residents are encouraged to check wichita.gov/coronavirus for updates.